Top 10 Diabetes Treatments You May Have Missed

 Are You at Risk for Type 2 Diabetes?

 Diabetes and prediabetes are two of the top pressing health issues in the nation.
 Recent estimates from the Centers for Disease Control (CDC) estimates that about 130 million people are living with prediabetes or diabetes in the US.
-About 1.4 million new cases of diabetes were diagnosed among adults in 2019.
+About 1.4 million new cases of diabetes are diagnosed every year.

 Prediabetes occurs when the blood sugar levels are higher than normal but not yet high enough to be classified as type 2 diabetes.
 Weight loss and increased exercise can help prevent a type 2 diabetes diagnosis.